cedricwalter/cedricwalter.github.io/_posts/_joomla/2008-11-12-preventing-sql-injection-attacks-on-your-joomla-websites.md

 ### About the Author

 A twenty-three year veteran of the Computer Business, and a Data Center Technology Consultant to Fortune-1000 Companies, **Tom Canavan** is a Certified Ethical Hacker and has a degree in Robotics and Numerical Control.
-He is author of the book Dodging the Bullets – A Disaster Preparation Guide for Joomla!
-Based Websites.
+He is author of the book Dodging the Bullets – A Disaster Preparation